-- Significance of power system operation and control. - Analyze the real power load frequency control. - Implemented for reactive power-voltage interaction and the control actions. - Solve the economic dispatch problem. - Know the concepts of SCADA and its application for real time operation and control of power systems. - Formation of bus admittance and impedance matrices and solution of networks.
+- Significance of power system operation and control. - Analyze the real power load frequency control. - Implemented for reactive power-voltage interaction and the control actions. - Solve the economic dispatch problem. - SCADA and its application for real time operation and control of power systems. - Formation of bus admittance and impedance matrices and solution of networks.